siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/5_Git_Commit_History.md

 ### What is the commit hash?
 A commit hash is a string that uniquely identifies a specific commit.
 They are the really long list of numbers and letters that you can see in the output above after the word commit.
 For example, f50fddc8b03956ce453375c1cf5d5799e5ce7a51 for the last entry.
-Ocasionally, you will need to refer to a specific commit using the hash.
+Occasionally, you will need to refer to a specific commit using the hash.
 Normally, you can use just the first 5 or 6 elements of the hash (eg. for the hash above it will be enough to use f50fdd) as it is very unlikely that there will be two commit hashes with identical starting elements.
 Throughout this course, we will indicate that you need to use the hash with [commit-hash].
 On those occasions, replace the whole string (including the square brackets!) with the hash id.
 For example, if you need to use git show (see example below) with the above commit hash, you will run:
 ```bash
 git show f50fdd